-NUR 2012 NURSING TRANSITION FOR LPN/RN - This course is designed to facilitate the student's transition from practical nursing to the role of registered nurse.
+NUR 2013 NURSING TRANSITION FOR LPN/RN - This course is designed to facilitate the student's transition from practical nursing to the role of registered nurse.
 Content in this course is meant to supplement and augment content learned in a practical nurse program.
 Topics include Nursing Process, Therapeutic Communication, Role Transition, Pharmacology, Expanded Assessment Skills, Computer Skills Orientation and Dosage Calculation.
-Credit: 2 credit hours.
+Upon successful completion, the student will progress to the second year of the Associate Degree Nursing program.
+Credit: 3 credit hours.
 Pre-requisites: Admission to the LPN/Fast Track Program and completion of general education courses.